WordPress/health-check/docs/plugin/readme.txt

 * Improved the PHP module checks to allow for constant checks as well.
 Should help with some edge case tests.
 * Improved the core file integrity checker.
 * Improved testing of WP_cron, now works properly for those running a "real cron" outside of WordPress.
 * Improved the htaccess rule test to only run if using an Apache server that supports these.
 * Modify the Site Health grading indicator.
 * Modified strings to make them clearer.
 * Added server headers to the Debug information.
 * Added polyfills for core features from WordPress 5.2 so they work for older sites.
-* Added a link to the Site Health page form the plugin overview.
+* Added a link to the Site Health page from the plugin overview.
-* Added a custom role, `view_site_health_checks` for the plugin.
+* Added a custom capability, `view_site_health_checks` for the plugin.
 * Added support for parent/child theme output in the Debug screen.
 * Added system user information to the Debug information.
 * Added a Site Health test for timezone localization.